Config Types

-Applications have a variety of configurations serving different purposes.
-Below are some configs for a fictional robot.
-Each config is responsible for a particular aspect of the robot’s behavior.
+Applications have various configurations serving different purposes.
+Below are some config types for a fictional robot.
+Each config type is responsible for a particular aspect of the robot’s behavior.

-Every config has a history of config schemas and a history of concrete configs deployed to robots.
-Below are the config schemas for the Mobility config.
+Every config type has a history of config schemas as well as a history of config instances deployed to robots.
+Below are the config schemas for the Mobility config type.

 Config Schemas

 Miru requires the use of config schemas.
-These schemas validate concrete configs before deployment, preventing runtime application errors.
+These schemas validate config instances before deployment, preventing runtime application errors.

-As an example, let’s say our application has the following directory structure.
+As an example, say an application has the following directory structure.

 src/...